BadElf/gps-sdk/README.md

 | Bad Elf GNSS Surveyor | BE-GPS-3300 | v2.1.40 | Bluetooth, USB         |

 > If your app detects a Bad Elf GPS accessory with older firmware, you should prompt the user to perform a firmware update using the official [Bad Elf GPS App (iOS only)](https://itunes.apple.com/us/app/bad-elf-gps/id391764718?mt=8&uo=4&at=10I4Go).
-For non-iOS apps and users, you can point them to our [instructions for upgrading Bad Elf GPS accessories via USB](#).
+For non-iOS apps and users, you can point Bad Elf GPS Pro+ users to our [instructions for upgrading Bad Elf GPS Pro+ accessories via USB](https://badelf.freshdesk.com/support/solutions/articles/5000698434-update-the-firmware-directly-with-the-usb-port).
+And for Bad Elf Surveyor users, you can point them to these [instructions for upgrading Bad Elf Surveyor accessories via USB](https://badelf.freshdesk.com/support/solutions/articles/5000712939-update-the-firmware-directly-with-the-usb-port).
 This only applies to the accessories with USB connectivity as shown above.

 ## Basic Configuration (iOS)
 Bad Elf accessories are certified Apple MFi accessories which means there is a bit more setup with Apple devices.
 In order to start the flow of raw NMEA data into your app, you must first include the `ExternalAccessory.framework` into your iOS app.